fangq/mmc/mmc/trunk/README.txt

 follow the instruction to fix your compiler settings or install the missing libraries.

+After compilation, you can add the path to the "mmc" binary (typically mmc/src/bin) to the search path, so you don't have to type the fully path to run it.
+To do so, you should modify your PATH environment variable.
+Detailed instructions can be found at [5].

 -------------------------------------------------------------------------------

 III.Running Simulations

 Before you create/run your own MMC simulations, we suggest you first going through all the subfolders under the mmc/example directory and check out the formats of the input files and the scripts for pre- and post-processing.

 Because MMC uses FE mesh in the simulation, you should create a mesh for your problem domain before you running the simulation.